Skip to content

 MSc Applied Positive Psychology (MAPP)

-Europe's oldest and best-established MSc in Applied Positive Psychology (MAPP) can now be studied via specialised pathways, enabling you to develop professional skills for amazing careers around the science of well-being.
+Europe's oldest and best-established MSc in Applied Positive Psychology (MAPP) offers specialised pathways, enabling you to develop professional skills for amazing careers around the science of wellbeing.
+This course has the potential to be taught both on campus and through distance learning

 Please ensure you have selected the correct option in the dropdown containers below to view the relevant course information.